 As mentioned earlier, by law, from 28 September 2020, employers must not knowingly require or encourage someone who is being required to self-isolate to come to work.

 For those working from home, it will be important for employers to monitor their wellbeing and help them stay connected to the rest of the workforce, as well as provide equipment for them to work at home safely and effectively.

 Further points about social distancing in the office

-Here the new guidance offers some practical tips including the following.
+Here practical tips could include the following.

 Ensure handwashing on arrival.